Frequently Asked Questions

 Not true.
 The most notable example being the above mentioned independent Japanese scientists that have completed 27 years of independently conducted clinical trials, including a randomized study with 65 patients for colon cancer metastasized to the liver.
-These independent studies will be submitted for international medical journal publication in early 2013.
+These independent studies will be submitted for international medical journal publication in 2013.

 Actually, if you watch the film you will find many doctors who have come out in support of Burzynski, including the founder of the neuroradiology section of the National Cancer institute, who testified in court on Burzynski's behalf [read the court testimony].
 The FDA doesn't conduct personal on-camera interviews with anyone, much less the press or a film maker—this was clearly demonstrated in the film.
 I had also asked numerous oncologists and general physicians who were previously treating the patients in this film before they began treatment with Burzynski to participate in the film — ALL OF THEM turned it down.
 I even had oncologists exit the theater in Los Angeles and New York City after the film ended commending me on the film - and when I asked them if they would go on camera, none would agree.
 If you are a board-certified oncologist reading this now, and would like to go on camera, "for" or "against" Dr. Burzynski, please email me here.

 Also go HERE to see a longer National Cancer Institute posting including some results from brainstem glioma Phase 2 trials of Antineoplastons: